eastmaels/steemblog.github.io/_posts/account/deanliu/2017-06-03_if-you-can-t-wait-for-steemfest2-in-nov-you-can-join-the-first-golosfest-in-july.md

 - - -

-This page is synchronized from the post: [If You Can't Wait for SteemFest2 in Nov., You Can Join the First GolosFest in July!!](https://steemit.com/@deanliu/if-you-can-t-wait-for-steemfest2-in-nov-you-can-join-the-first-golosfest-in-july)
+This page is synchronized from the post: ['If You Can''t Wait for SteemFest2 in Nov., You Can Join the First GolosFest in July!!'](https://steemit.com/@deanliu/if-you-can-t-wait-for-steemfest2-in-nov-you-can-join-the-first-golosfest-in-july)